dwyl/learn-karma/README.md

 If you've never heard of Karma, prepare to have your mind blown! :-)

-Official Description: Karma is a Test Automation tool which spawns a web server and executes source code against test code for each of the browsers connected.
-The results for each browser are examined and displayed via the command line so a developer can to see which browsers and tests passed or failed.
+**Official Description**: Karma is a [test automation] tool that spawns a web server and executes source code against test code for each of the browsers connected.
+The results for each browser are examined and displayed via the command line so developers can see which browsers and tests passed or failed.

+In other words, you can **automatically** test all your front-end code in **any** / **all** your target browsers each time you save your work.

+>> I will need to come back to this tutorial later as have just been handed
+> a ton of work that needs to be done **Today**! :-(
+> if you can't wait read: http://www.tuesdaydeveloper.com/2013/06/angularjs-testing-with-karma-and-jasmine/

 ### Notes